 Greg Rucka is an American crime novelist who wrote several novels featuring bodyguard Atticus Kodiak before crossing over into comic books with Whiteout and going on to write a highly respected run on Wonder Woman and several Batman and Superman titles.
 His Queen And Country series is unusual in that he has written comics and novels in the storyline.
-His most recent comic books are the creator-owned Feudal Future Crapsack World series Lazarus(with his Gotham Central collaborator Michael Lark), and has two new series upcoming: a Dragon Age series called Magekiller with artist Carmen Carnero(Cyclops), and a new creator-owned series called Black Magick with artist Nicola Scott(Birds of Prey, Teen Titans), which will follow police detective/sorceress Rowan Black.
+He is currently writing the creator-owned Feudal Future Crapsack World series Lazarus(with his Gotham Central collaborator Michael Lark), and has two new series upcoming: a Dragon Age series called Magekiller with artist Carmen Carnero(Cyclops), and a new creator-owned series called Black Magick with artist Nicola Scott(Birds of Prey, Teen Titans), which will follow police detective/sorceress Rowan Black.

 - Action Girl: Notable in the comic-book industry for usually using female protagonists.